 Net income also continued to rise, up 8%, from $385 million to $417 million, based on the strong revenue growth and the fact that CareFusion was no longer setting aside $41 million for a possible IRS settlement.
 Cash from operations grew 12%, from $614 million to $685 million, on the strength of revenue growth as well.

-In late 2014 CareFusion accepted a $12.2 billion bid from fellow medical equipment maker Becton Dickinson (BD) to purchase the company.
+In early 2015 CareFusion was acquired by fellow medical equipment maker Becton Dickinson (BD).
 The move gives CareFusion access to BD's established global distribution system and helps BD reach its goal of becoming more customer-focused.

 At the same time, the company has been tidying up its operations in recent years through cost-reduction and restructuring efforts, shedding a handful of businesses.
 In 2012 the company sold its neurodiagnostic and monitoring products business, Nicolet, to Natus Medical for $58 million.
 Sales in 2011 included its OnSite Services unit, which provided surgical instrument repair and equipment management services, to investment group Frazier Healthcare.

 Mergers and Acquisitions

 The company widened its presence in the respiratory care and anesthesiology markets in 2013 when it acquired the Vital Signs business of GE Healthcare for some $500 million.
 The purchase also expanded CareFusion's manufacturing and development operations in the disposable medical supply market (where it primarily operates as a distributor).

 Also in 2013 the company acquired Spanish disposable infusion maker Grupo Sendal to increase its presence in the Western European market.